careerbytecode/python-challenge/Project3-WebScrapingRealtimeData/README.md

 ## Scenario 3: Web Scraping for Real-Time Data Extraction

-**Problem Statement:** Extract real-time data from a website for analysis.
+**Problem Statement:** Extract data from a website for analysis.

-**Detailed Scenario:** The application needs to scrape data from a webpage regularly to monitor specific metrics (e.g., stock prices, weather data).
+**Detailed Scenario:** The application needs to scrape data from a webpage regularly to monitor specific metrics (e.g., stock prices, weather data, Team de).

 **Use Case Approach:** Use Python’s `requests` module to fetch the webpage and BeautifulSoup to extract the relevant data.